Your Four Week Marathon Countdown

-Set your alarm so that you have enough time to eat breakfast at least two hours before starting the run and so that you can begin running at 10:10 – the time that the start gun will be fired on Sunday 24 April.
+Set your alarm so that you have enough time to eat breakfast at least two hours before starting the run and so that you can begin running at 10:10 – the time that the start gun will be fired on Race Day.
 Try to run your last long run at a controlled speed that is between one and two minutes slower per mile than your target race pace.
 By running slower than racepace your exertion will be reduced so you’ll be able to recover quicker.
 The purpose of this run is to prepare your legs for running over a long period of time.
 Once your longest run is ticked off, it’s time to taper down your training; to reduce your runs but keep your legs ticking over.

 It’s important that you spend the next few weeks training conservatively.
 There are no gains to be made from cramming in tough last-minute training

 runs when the best thing you can do at this point is begin to taper.
 Come Race Day you want to be feeling strong and energised, not burnt out.

 Tapering is not a signal to suddenly stop training altogether and become a couch potato for three weeks, it just means that the intensity will drop and instead of focusing on high mileage, you’ll spend more time stretching, resting well and staying as healthy as you possibly can.

 Everyone with a Virgin Money London Marathon running number pinned to his or her vest (or costume!) will be aiming to cross the Finish Line in front of Buckingham Palace with a photo-finish smile.
 As well as this shared goal, you’ll have your own personal targets.
 You might be aiming for a personal best, while others may be raising money for charity or taking part to make or break a Guinness World Record.